flub78/multitenant/doc/testing/test_environments.md

 They can be executed with

-* dusk_one.bat  to run one dusk test
+	run\dusk_one.bat  to run one dusk test
-* dusk_central.bat to run the end to end tests on central application
-* dusk_tenants.bat to run the end to end tests on tenant application
+	run\dusk_central.bat to run the end to end tests on central application run\dusk_tenants.bat to run the end to end tests on tenant application

 Dusk tests use the environment define in .env.dusk.tenants